 Julia A. MalkinaPartner

 Ms. Malkina represents prominent corporations, financial institutions and individuals in their most complex and high-stakes matters.
 Her practice comprises trial court litigation, appellate court litigation and regulatory proceedings in a number of areas, including securities, commodities and criminal law.
 Ms. Malkina was named a 2022 Rising Star by Law360 and a 2020 Rising Star by the New York Law Journal.
-She also was selected a 2022 “Top 500 Leading Litigator in America” by Lawdragon and for Benchmark Litigation's 2022 "40 & Under List."
+She also was selected a 2022 “Top 500 Leading Litigator in America” by Lawdragon and for Benchmark Litigation’s 2022 “40 & Under List.”

 Ms. Malkina also represents clients pro bono in criminal matters both at the trial court level and on appeal.
 She is a member of S&C’s Women’s Initiative Committee, which seeks to recruit, retain and advance the Firm’s women lawyers.